NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_guide/logging.md

 The function provides lots of customization.
 Refer to the docstring for complete details.

-### Log to console and file in an application or unit test environment.
+### Log to console and file in an application or unit test environment

 Create a `MultiLogger` from `Logging.ConsoleLogger` and `Logging.SimpleLogger`.
 Use `open_file_logger` to guarantee that all messages get flushed to the file.